Proud to be working wiht Matt Makens.

 NOAA Climate Prediction Center Forecast Maps

-We look to be headed into La Nina.
-What does a La Nina year mean for me?
+We look to be headed into Strong El Nino.
+What does an El Nino year mean for me?